 Most state agencies are required to submit complete budget estimates every year.
-For example, in September 2021, agencies are required to submit proposed revised estimates for FY 2022 and new estimates for FY 2023, as well as actual data for FY 2021.
+For example, in September 2022, agencies are required to submit proposed revised estimates for FY 2023 and new estimates for FY 2024, as well as actual data for FY 2022.
 The 1994 Legislature authorized a biennial budgeting process for a prescribed list of small regulatory agencies, beginning in FY 1996.
 A new biennium starts with an even-numbered fiscal year.
-For the current biennium, FY 2023, all agencies will submit a one-year budget.
+For the current biennium, FY 2024, all biennial agencies will submit a two-year budget, which includes revised estimates for FY 2023, and budget requests for FY 2024 and FY 2025.